delabassee/java-lab/lab8-sealed-class.md

 }
 ```

-6. Update the 'createRouting' method in `Main.java` to instanciate the AgendaService and register its handler under the "/sessions" path.
+6. Update the `createRouting` method in `Main.java` to instantiate the AgendaService and register its handler under the "/sessions" path.

 ```